Awal-Y/project-3-swell/README.md

 We display a mini surf map which we created as a component in our app and embedded it to be rendered  into our single page.
 The map takes in a longitude and latitude which was seeded in our data in order to display the markers on our map.

 Another component displayed is our weather forecast chart which also takes in a longitude and latitude from our seeded data.
-We use the stormglass API for our chart and chose a single source for our data.
+We use the Stormglass API for our chart and chose a single source for our data.
 We use hooks in our components so we can pass a long and lat when rendering in our single page.

 This page also included the comments section where registered users can post comments and delete their own previous comments.
 A user also rates the spot here, and can see the average user rating displayed by the wave images.